jbettencourt10/377-lab-gdb_xv6/README.md

     exit();
 ```

 From the above files, and the files listed on gradescope, we believe that looking through the source code should be a sufficient amount of information to answer the questions on Gradescope.
 However, there exists a wide range of documentation about Xv6 on the internet, so feel free to look for that if you find it necessary.
+A useful page is https://github.com/YehudaShapira/xv6-explained/blob/master/Explanations.md.

 ## Part 2: GDB (5 Points)